tomjoht/documentation-theme-jekyll/pages/wow-shuffles/vanilla-shuffle/thick-leather-shuffle.md

 ## Tips and Tricks
 When doing this farms, be aware of the following:

-* free skill-up from 205-245 while making gold doing this shuffle.
+* Free skill-up from **205-245** while making gold doing this shuffle.
-* craft what you want, walk away to come back to bag full of vendoring items
+* Craft what you want, walk away to come back to bag full of **vendoring items**.
-* ensure to stay within profit ranges for Thick Leather is under 7s 24c.
+* Ensure to stay within profit ranges for Thick Leather is under 7s 24c.

 ## Reference Links
 [Reddit write up for Thick Vendor Shuffle](https://www.reddit.com/r/woweconomy/comments/d357i2/classic_thick_leather_vendor_shuffle/)